-Bluestep's Moody's adjusted market funds to TBA ratio was 26.8% at the end of June 2021 (2020: 21.3%) (see Exhibit 6), including the 50% deduction of all covered bonds as per our Banks Methodology.
+Bluestep's Moody's adjusted market funds to TBA ratio was 28.0% as of December 2021 (2020: 21.2%) (see Exhibit 6), including the 50% deduction of all covered bonds as per our Banks Methodology.
 Bluestep's issuances of covered bonds has helped the bank attract more domestic investors, who we consider less likely to sell in a stressed market scenario compared with foreign investors.
 Bluestep is the first covered bond issuer within the non-prime segment, and the liquidity of these instruments is yet to be tested, but overall demand has been strong.
 The most recent covered bond had a 5 year maturity.
 The senior bonds have shorter maturities, normally of three years, and are therefore associated with more frequent refinancing.
 As the bank continues to tap the covered bond market, we expect that the term structure will be managed to avoid larger refinancing hurdles.

-Deposits account for 61% of non-equity funding, down from 68% at year-end 2020 as a result of the large decrease in deposits in the first half of 2021.
-The loans to deposit ratio increased to 152% at the end of June 2021 compared to 132% at the end of 2020.
+Deposits accounted for 54% of non-equity funding as of year-end 2021, down from 68% one year-earlier, as a result of the large decrease in deposits in 2021.
+Due to the favourable conditions for covered bonds, this has helped to optimise the cost of funding.
+The loans to deposit ratio increased to 171% at the end of December 2021 compared to 132% at the end of 2020.

-Bluestep holds adequate liquid reserves of high-quality assets and cash at banks, with a target of 19% of deposits The bank's liquid assets decreased by 17% to SEK2.2 billion as of June 2021 from SEK2.7 billion as of year-end 2020, corresponding to the Moody's adjusted liquid assets to tangible banking assets ratio of 11.3%.
+Bluestep holds an adequate liquid reserves of high-quality assets and cash at banks, with a target of 19% of deposits The bank's liquid assets decreased by 24% to SEK2 billion as of December 2021 from SEK2.7 billion as of year-end 2020, corresponding to the Moody's adjusted liquid assets to tangible banking assets ratio of 9.8%.